nearby-sharing/android/docs/FAQ.md

 In theory, any type of transport can be used but currently only **Bluetooth** (Rfcomm) and **Wifi** (local network) are supported.
 I'll might make other types available in the future.

+### My device is `not supported`
+Ensure that you've set your "near share" settings in windows to send and receive to / from `all devices`.

 ### My transfer is slow
 In general bluetooth is slower than wifi, so try to **always choose wifi** if you can.